codepath/android_guides/Bottom-Navigation-Views.md

 ## Overview

 [Bottom navigation](https://material.google.com/components/bottom-navigation.html) provide easy navigation for switching between 3 to 5 different views.
 It was a recently added to the [Material Design spec](https://material.google.com/components/bottom-navigation.html), which provides an alternative between [tabs](https://material.google.com/components/tabs.html) and [navigation drawers](https://material.google.com/patterns/navigation-drawer.html).
+This widget was also added to v25 of the support design library.

 <center><img src="https://imgur.com/MN4szO6.png" height="400"></center>

 ## Setup

 See the [[design support library|Design-Support-Library#setup]] setup instructions for the Gradle config you need to add.
-In particular, make sure you have updated to the v25 design library, since support for the bottom navigation support was recently added.

 Next, simply declare a `BottomNavigationView` instance and make sure to set `alignParentBottom=true` to ensure that the view is placed on the bottom layout: